Home Care Touches Young and Old

 A Place to Turn for Unexpected Needs

 Like most young people, David Artis didn’t think much about any aspect of health care until an accident left him physically challenged.
 Although he lives independently and attends to all of his own day-to-day needs, he periodically experiences persistent wounds that require the help of a VNA nurse.
-In fact, he’s been assigned to Marsha McLeod, RN, on more than one occasion.
 “I hate going to the hospital, so I’m very pleased that I can get treatment at home,” he said.
-“I have my good days and my bad ones, but whenever Marsha comes, she brightens my day.
-She’s always pleasant and upbeat.”
+“I have my good days and my bad ones, but whenever my VNA nurse comes, ite brightens my day."

-Although David is now skilled in the use of a portable wound vac, changing his bandages is a very complicated process and he’s grateful to have Marsha’s help with that.
-“It’s reassuring to have Marsha checking on me about three times a week,” he observed.
-“I don’t see my doctor very often and she gives me confidence that my wound is healing properly.”
+Although David is now skilled in the use of a portable wound vac, changing his bandages is a very complicated process and he’s grateful to have his VNA nurses help with that.
+“It’s reassuring to have them checking on me about three times a week,” he observed.
+“I don’t see my doctor very often and these visits give me confidence that my wound is healing properly.”